junxit/us-congress-bills-114/metadata.md

 - 2015-07-10 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 6.
 - 2015-07-10 — The previous question was ordered pursuant to the rule. (consideration: CR H5082)
 - 2015-07-10 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2015-07-13 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.